mindsdb/mindsdb-docs-old/mindsdb-docs/docs/FunctionalInterface.md

 `F.analyse_dataset(from_data=the_data_source, sample_settings={})`

-Analyse the dataset inside the data source, file, ulr or pandas dataframe.
+Analyse the dataset inside the data source, file, url or pandas dataframe.
 This runs all the steps prior to actually training a predictive model.

 * from_data -- the data that you want to analyse, this can be either a file, a pandas data frame, a url or a mindsdb data source.
 * sample_settings --  A dictionary of options for sampling from the dataset.
 Includes `sample_for_analysis`. `sample_for_training`, `sample_margin_of_error`, `sample_confidence_level`, `sample_percentage`, `sample_function`.